Skip to main content

 3. The Secret Lagoon

-The Secret Lagoon is a not-so-secret gem of Iceland.
+The Secret Lagoon is one of the oldest pools in Iceland, dating to the late 1800s.
 Historically speaking, it was one of the very first pools in the country and dates back to the late 1800s.
 It was especially popular with the locals and since then the secret got out.

 Located at the heart of the Golden Circle, you could add a visit here during a day trip or longer itinerary.
 Hverahólmi is a geothermal area near Flúðir and the geysers here provide the water supply for the lagoon.